PranavJeurkar/PranavJeurkar/README.md

 <p>
-- I’m currently in final year of my engineering.
+- I’m a Master’s student pursuing a Master of Information Technology with a specialization in Artificial Intelligence.
 <br/>
-- I am interested in App and Web Dev.
+- I am interested in App and Web Development.
 <br/>
 - Stacks I have worked with : Flutter , ReactJs , Firebase .
 <br/>